Martha Hunt Sizzles In Dangerously Short Leather Dress On Instagram

 “You are incredible Martha!
 You are killing it,” wrote a third fan.

 Martha recently took to the runway during New York Fashion Week, sharing a video earlier this week of her strutting her stuff for the Rosa Cha show on Wednesday, February 15.
-The model took to the catwalk in a sexy white mesh body suit that flaunted an ample amount of cleavage and was designed with a high cut leg style that highlighted her curvy backside.
+The model took to the catwalk in a sexy white mesh bodysuit that showcased an ample amount of cleavage and was designed with a high-cut leg style that highlighted her curvy backside.

 As previously reported by the Inquisitr, the model was also recently featured on the cover of Esquire Magazine for their “Swimsuit Winter Edition” publication.
-Martha bravely posed in the snow while rocking a bright blue one piece bathing suit for the photo shoot, sharing the image in another Instagram post on February 8 where she gave props to her fellow bikini models that have had to strike a pose in the snow.
+Martha bravely posed in the snow while rocking a bright-blue one-piece bathing suit for the photo shoot.
+She shared the image in another Instagram post on February 8, in which she gave props to her fellow bikini models that have had to strike a pose in the snow.